TPRM: Tensor partition regression models with applications in imaging biomarker detection: Introduction

 The third set of solutions usually integrates supervised (or unsupervised) dimension reduction techniques with various standard regression models.
-Given the ultra-high dimension of imaging data, however, it is imperative to use some dimension reduction methods to extract and select `low-dimensional' important features, while eliminating most redundant features \citep{ Johnstone2009,Bair2006, FanFan2008a, Tibshirani2002,Krishnan2011}.
+Given the high dimension of imaging data, it is imperative to use some dimension reduction methods to extract and select important `low-dimensional' features, while eliminating most noises \citep{ Johnstone2009,Bair2006, FanFan2008a, Tibshirani2002,Krishnan2011}.
 Most of these methods first carry out an unsupervised dimension reduction step, often by principal component analysis (PCA), and then fit a regression model based on the top principal components \citep{Caffo2010}.
 Recently, for ultra-high tensor data, unsupervised higher order tensor decompositions (e.g. parallel factor analysis and Tucker) have been extensively proposed to extract important information of neuroimaging data \citep{Martinez2004,Beckmann2005,Zhou2013}.
-Although it is intuitive and easy to implement such methods, it is well known that the features extracted from PCA and Tucker can be irrelevant to the response.
+These methods are intuitive and easy to implement, but features extracted from PCA and tensor decomposition can miss small and localized information that is relevant to the response.
+We propose a novel model that efficiently extracts these information, while performing dimension reduction and feature selection for better prediction accuracy.